sovanmohan/Intelligent-UI-Automation-using-Appium-and-OpenAI-GPT/README.md

-# Intelligent UI Automation with Appium & OpenAI GPT-4o-mini
+# Intelligent UI Automation with Appium & OpenAI GPT Model

 This document captures the end-to-end progress, architecture, and implementation details of a project designed to enable natural language-driven UI automation for both Android and Windows desktop platforms using OpenAI's GPT-4o-mini model and Appium automation frameworks.